CraigPredatsch/IoT-ESP8266-WiFi-Motor-Control/README.md

 been created) and it will turn GPIO pins 13 and/or 14 High or Low.
 These outputs are connected to the Arduino, and they will determine the next steps of the process on the Arduino side.

 The Arduino_ESP_Motor.ino script runs the Arduino Uno.
+This script will look for an input voltage greater than 2V through two of its analog pins.
+When the Arduino receives the 3.3V output from the NodeMCU through these pins, it will either trigger a function to begin moving the motor in the "forward" direction or trigger a function to begin moving the motor in the "reverse" direction.
+If the Arduino receives a LOW input through both analog pins, it will trigger the function to stop motor movement.